Sarah-Chung/Sarah-Chung/README.md

 ### Hi there 👋

-🔭 I’m currently working as a Research Assistant in the Institute of Genomics and Evolutionary Medicine at Temple University, Philadelphia
+🔭 I’m currently working as a Research Assistant in the Institute of Genomics and Evolutionary Medicine at Temple University, Philadelphia <br>
-🌱 I’m currently learning R
+🌱 I’m currently learning R <br>
+👩🏼‍💻 I have experience in: Python, Java, R, MATLAB, SQL <br>
-💬 Ask me about evolutionary biology and bioinformatics 📫 How to reach me: s.hchung@outlook.com
+💬 Ask me about evolutionary biology and bioinformatics <br>
+📫 How to reach me: s.hchung@outlook.com <br>
 😄 Pronouns: she/her/hers

 <!--